 The founders stories

-This series is about startups.
-In each episode, we talk with the founders and community partners who share their stories, career hacks and future visions.
+This series is devoted to startups.
+In each episode, we talk with founders and community partners who share their stories, career hacks, and predictions of future.

 EPISODE #18 |

 Time for a closer look at the French startup ecosystem: how it looks like and how to accelerate in France when you are a foreign startup.
 We will also focus on entering the urban mobility industry because Paris is one of the frontrunners of it.
 Our guide on this trip is Marie Bonniol, Leader of ecosystem & marketing at Via ID, a business accelerator that supports projects related to new modes of mobility.